brotzeit/rustic/README.md

 ### edition 2018

-If you are struggling with errors relating to the rust edition in `cargo.toml`, this may in fact be a problem with `rustfmt` and its default settings.
-To solve this, *even though the error message mentions `cargo.toml`*, you you have to put `edition = "2018"` in a `rustfmt.toml`.
+If you are struggling with errors relating to the Rust edition in `Cargo.toml`, this may in fact be a problem with `rustfmt` and its default settings.
+To solve this, *even though the error message mentions `Cargo.toml`*, you have to put `edition = "2018"` in a `rustfmt.toml`.
 [See here for more info](https://github.com/rust-lang/rustfmt/issues/4454).